 I'm a little late getting around to this, but back on May 6 of this year former Senator Alan Simpson (R-Wyoming) appeared at an Investment Company Institute program, also broadcast on C-SPAN, to discuss the recommendations of the National Debt Commission he co-chaired with Erskine Bowles.
 During this he made a couple of surprisingly ill-informed assertions about Social Security (along with, to be fair, many accurate ones) despite the fact that Social Security was one of the main subjects considered by the commission in question.
 These weren't trivial errors about obscure points, they were remarkably major, fundamental mistakes.

 The first reflected a surprisingly common misunderstanding about the meaning of the term "life expectancy."
 Simpson said that the Social Security retirement age was set at 65 because in the late 1930s life expectancy was only 63.
 Simpson appears to have been talking about life expectancy at birth -- that is, average age of death -- which isn't especially relevant to retirement age.
-For more of human history, even as recently as the 1930s in the United States, that average was pushed down by the what was the large number of deaths among babies and children.
+For more of human history, even as recently as the 1930s in the United States, that average was pushed down by the what was then a large number of deaths among babies and children.
 The great increase in the average age of death comes mainly from the drastic reduction in the rate of infant and childhood mortality owing to better sanitation and especially vaccines.

 In contrast, while people who reach adulthood today can look forward to a longer lifespan, it's not drastically greater.
 Even the 90th Psalm, written 25 or 30 centuries ago, says, "The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away."
 (Psalm 90:10 KJV).
 We're not talking here about the vast antediluvian lifespans in Genesis; the Psalmist was addressing the adults of his own day who expected to reach 70 or even 80.
 Many historical records bear this out.
 The notion that the human lifespan (as opposed to childhood mortality) has vastly changed is to a large extent a myth.